 It is a dangerous thing to strive for the popular vote.

+You can use this information to coerce people or help them.
+It's up to you.
 Whatever you do, beware the temptations of flattery.
-If all you’re doing is following the status quo, you’re neither leading nor communicating.
-And you’re hardly living.
-You’re entertaining.
+If all you're doing is following the status quo, you're not leading.
+You're entertaining.

 The first person you need to convince is yourself

 Faith is taking the first step even when you don't see the whole staircase.

 MLK often spoke about the importance of believing in yourself before trying to convince others to do so.
 He knew that if we doubt ourselves, so will others.
 He also knew human beings cannot act according to their identity until they believe it about themselves.

 In the field of creative disciplines, we see this to be especially true.
 “A writer is a writer when he says he is,” says Steven Pressfield.

 There's something about the power of declaration via our voices that forces our hands to act.
 This may be the most important lesson Dr. King taught us: we are what we are when we decide to be it.

 May we honor MLK's memory by boldly being and believing who we are, then acting on it.

 What lessons have you learned from the life and legacy of MLK?
 Share in the comments.